 - Bake on the center rack for 25-30 minutes or until a toothpick inserted into the center comes out clean, they are golden brown on the very edges, the tops appear dry, and they spring back a bit when touched or pressed (rather than deflating).
 It’s better to slightly over-bake than under-bake these cupcakes to avoid gumminess.

 - Let cool for 10 minutes in the pan, then transfer to a cooling rack to let cool completely.

 - Once cooled, option to top with frosting of choice.
-These subtly sweet cupcakes pair nicely with a sweeter frosting such as our classic buttercream frosting, vegan chocolate ganache frosting, or date-sweetened chocolate frosting.
+These subtly sweet cupcakes pair nicely with a sweeter frosting such as our classic buttercream frosting, vegan chocolate ganache frosting, date-sweetened chocolate frosting or vegan strawberry frosting.
 For a lighter option, try lightly-sweetened coconut whipped cream and fresh berries.